Sam Coppersmith

 Samuel George Coppersmith (born May 22, 1955) is an American attorney and former politician who served as the U.S. representative for Arizona's 1st congressional district from 1993 to 1995.
 He is a member of the Democratic Party.

 Early years

 Coppersmith was born May 22, 1955, in Johnstown, Pennsylvania.
+His father, Louis Coppersmith, was a state senator representing Johnstown from 1969 to 1981.
 He graduated magna cum laude from Harvard University in 1976, and then worked as a Foreign Service Officer with the U.S. State Department, assigned to the U.S. Embassy in Port of Spain, Trinidad and Tobago.
 He returned to the U.S. then earned a J.D. from Yale Law School in 1982.
 After law school, he clerked for Judge William C. Canby Jr., of the U.S. Court of Appeals for the Ninth Circuit, and served as an assistant to the Mayor of Phoenix.

 House of Representatives

 In 1992, Coppersmith won the Democratic primary in Arizona's 1st District and faced three-term Republican Jay Rhodes in the general election.
 Coppersmith won the elections and became a U.S. Representative from the Democratic Party for Arizona's 1st Congressional District.